 January is often a month of resolutions or goals.
 Many of these have to do with improving health.
 As moms, we often neglect ourselves because we are just so busy.
-Taking care of our families, homes, and careers is a lot of work.
+Caring for our families, homes, and careers is a lot of work.
 So much so that it can be hard to remember to focus on ourselves.
-We tend to put healthy habits on the backburner to get ALL THE THINGS done.
+We tend to put healthy habits on the back burner to get ALL THE THINGS done.

 Healthy Habits for Busy Moms

 There are some simple healthy habits that you can adopt to improve your health.
 These are things that you can do daily or weekly.
 Many of them don’t take too long but will make you feel better, especially in combination.
 Try incorporating some (or all!) of these healthy habits into your routine.

 1. Make sure to drink enough water.

 Water can make us feel better and (bonus) help us lose weight.
 If you’re breastfeeding, extra water intake is critical in not getting dehydrated, which is easy to do during this time.
 Drinking a glass of water every time you breastfeed is a good guideline to combat this.
 Some people also get dehydration headaches.
 Motherhood is hard enough without your body feeling worse.

 2. Get sleep when you can.

 Sleep can be rough and segmented with kids, but getting it when you can is essential.
 This may mean going to bed earlier some nights or catching a nap yourself occasionally during their naptime.
 Listen to your body and let it rest when it needs to.